As you’d expect, they’re both natively connected to the help desk and ticketing software in both tools.

 The way pricing works on Zendesk is a jungle (more on that in the pricing section).
-But with our $99/mo plan, you get unlimited chats, prompts the use of our meetings tool, our help desk, knowledge base and up to five user seats.
-Not to mention email marketing and limited bot usage.
+But with our $9/mo per userplan, you get unlimited chats, prompts the use of our meetings tool, our help desk, and knowledge base.
+Not to mention everything included in the Free plan.

 To get the same level of chat capabilities with Zendesk (NOT all of that other stuff), it’s $29 per agent per month.
 (Gist’s additional users on the $29/mo plan are $15/mo per seat.)

 Very similar chat tools, but pricing based just on chat shows that the value of Gist’s all-in-one pricing shines through.